 Types of genetic changes seen in SETD5

-A piece of the genetic code is missing.
-Can be small (a few letters) or large (a section of chromosome).
-Larger deletions may include neighboring genes.
+Missing genetic material.
+This term means a portion of the DNA sequence is absent.
+A deletion can be small (a few letters) or large (a section of chromosome).
+Larger deletions may involve more than one gene.

 Classification